 Strategic Objective 1D: Review and act upon the rules, regulations, and significant actions of the Office of Personnel Management (OPM), as appropriate.
 Interim results indicate that this objective was Partially Met.
-MSPB published the Annual Report for FY 2017, which contained the review of OPM's 2017 significant actions.
-There were three regulation cases pending at HQ at the end of FY 2018.
-However, due to the lack of quorum, we could not issue decisions in the cases.
-Thus, we did not rate the performance goal involving review of OPM regulations.
+Due to the lack of quorum, MSPB did not set targets for, nor rate the performance goal involving review of OPM regulations.
+MSPB published the Annual Report for FY 2018 which included information for policymakers about OPM's history and capacity, thus achieving the target for review of OPM's significant actions.

-Strategic Objective 2A: Inform, promote, and /or encourage actions by policy-makers, as appropriate, that strengthen Federal merit systems laws and regulations.
+Strategic Objective 2A: Inform, promote, and/or encourage actions by policy-makers, as appropriate, that strengthen Federal merit systems laws and regulations.
 Interim results indicate that this objective was Met.
 MSPB's performance goal for scope of citations was achieved.
-Our cases, studies, reports, newsletter articles, and other products were cited hundreds of times in over 135 different print and electronic sources.
-Sources included trade publications on Federal management and legal issues, wire services, major city daily newspapers, Congressional sources, and a variety of websites and blogs.
-Citation sources of particular import include two Government Accountability Office (GAO) reports; OPM's unlocktalent.gov website; posts and letters by selected Senators and Representatives; the National Academies of Sciences, Engineering, and Medicine; the National Academy of Public Administration; and a book on Health Care Management.
-We exceeded our target for articles published with policymakers as a primary audience including an update on sexual harassment; improving hiring through better assessment; and building blocks for effective performance management.
+MSPB cases, studies, reports, newsletter articles, and other products were cited hundreds of times in nearly 130 different sources.
+Sources include trade publications on Federal management and legal issues, wire services, major city daily newspapers, Congressional sources, and a variety of websites and blogs.
+Notable citations include a letter from the House Committee on Veterans' Affairs to the Secretary of the Department of Veterans Affairs; a CRS Report entitled Merit Systems Protection Board (MSPB): A Legal Overview; and from the MITRE Corporation, Report: The Symposium on the Federal Workforce for the 21st Century, MSPB exceeded its target for articles or documents published or posted with policymakers as a primary audience.
+These documents included: updated FAQs on MSPB functions given the lack of Board members; FY 2018 Annual Report including information for policymakers about OPM's history and capacity; Acting Chairman's February 28, 2019 record testimony at a hearing on the effects of Board member vacancies before the House Subcommittee on Government Operations Committee on Oversight and Reform; a data webpage as required by Evidence Act; Personal Assistance Services Policy and Procedures; and other annual agency reports, plans, and budget documents.

 Strategic Objective 2B: Support and improve the practice of merit, adherence to MSPs, and prevention of Prohibited Personnel Practices (PPPs) in the workplace through successful outreach.
-Interim results indicate this objective was Met.
-The number of MSPB outreach events was within 5 percent or the number of outreach events in 2017.
+Interim results indicate this objective was Exceeded.
+The number of MSPB outreach events was 13 percent more than the number of events held in FY 2018.
 Outreach event topics included MSPB adjudication processes and legal precedent, Federal employment law, merit systems studies research, and general merit systems issues.
-Audiences varied from Federal labor law attorneys, human resource and equal employment opportunity professionals, academic and Federal researchers, legal organizations, Federal executive branch departments and agencies, employee and affinity groups, academic institutions, and television and radio audiences, among others.
-MSPB staff presented at the Federal Dispute Resolution conference, the American Society for Public Administration annual conference, Federal Circuit Bar Association Bench and Bar conference, and the Society for Industrial and Organizational Psychology annual conference.
+Audiences were varied and included Federal labor law attorneys, human resource and equal employment opportunity professionals, academic and Federal researchers, legal organizations, Federal executive branch departments and agencies, employee and affinity groups, academic institutions, and officials from Japan, Armenia and Brazil, among others.
+MSPB staff presented at the Federal Dispute Resolution conference, the American Society for Public Administration annual conference, Federal Circuit Bar Association MSPB Summit, International Personnel Assessment Council annual conference, and EEOC's Examining Conflicts in Employment Law (EXCEL) conference.